 This foundation is not only clean-beauty approved, but also contains superfood ingredients like Vitamin C, Botanical Hyaluronic Acid and Seaweed Bio Extracts which actually help improve skin tone and health, reduce inflammation and protect against free radical damage.

 The coverage with my application is light enough to look like I'm not wearing any make-up, but you can build it for a more polished look.
 I'm also a fan because I don't have to mix colors to get my exact shade, I'm a perfect VF-4.
 Oh and it rates a big fat ZERO on Think Dirty.

 This product is unlike anything I've ever tried; it is after all, a foundation serum.
 I'm simply amazed at the ingredient line-up and the flawless application.

-It is concocted with herbs into a broccoli oil base, of which you only need a few drops to spread quickly all over your face.
+It is concocted with herbs into a broccoli oil base, of which you only need a few drops to spread quickly all over your face and I found the best application is with a flat top brush.
 You can go back to concentrate areas that need a bit more coverage with another drop, or I'll even use Kjaer Weis as a concealer when my face is particularly mangled.

-What I love about this foundation is the light to medium coverage and how it magnificently it blends onto the skin.
+What I love about this foundation is the medium coverage and how it magnificently it blends onto the skin with an oil to powdery finish, yet still leaves a glow.
 Because it is an oil base, it spreads easily, so there is none of those "patchy" areas I used to experience with other liquid foundation.
 Also, it feels like I am smoothing cashmere all over my face!
 My skin looks like, well, skin, and is able to breathe!
 It's got a clean, even and satin finish - I'm still in awe over this product!

 For reference, I wear the color 3.5.